Skip to content

 Markers

-By default, the Up Arrow is displayed on the Instruments toolbar.
-Hover over the button to select another marker from the drop-down, then click directly in the chart to place the marker.
+By default, the Up arrow is displayed on the Instruments toolbar.
+Hover over the button to select another marker from the drop-down list, then click directly on the chart to place the marker.

 To move a marker just drag it to any desired location on the chart.
-To change the marker color, click on the marker to select it, then click the Color icon () on the Instruments toolbar, and select the desired color.
+To change the marker colour, click the marker to select it, then click the Colour icon from the Instruments toolbar and select the desired colour.

 Text